 One learner is rocking and rolling on letters and sounds, it makes sense to use letters to build words, which is exactly what our next treasure-themed ELA activity is.
 This one is simple, fill in the middle sound.
 It sounds easy, but Kindergarten teachers know what a challenging task this is for little learners.

 You have a few learning options for this activity.
 First, you can look at the picture and tap it out.
 When you know the correct middle sound, simply slide it into the correct treasure chest.
 Another learning idea would be to laminate the pieces first, then have the learner write in the middle sound before placing it inside the correct treasure chest.

 I can see a small group of learners playing to learn small group with this activity for sure.

 This activity would make an excellent independent activity.
 As the teacher, I prepped the treasure boxes ahead of time.
 Students take out their vowel pieces and pictures.

 Next, they match the picture to the correct CVC word.
 You could increase the challenge by mixing up two vowel sound images if you desire as well.
 This would be a feat for short /e/ and short /i/ words but still so much fun!

 Rhyming Treasure Chests

 Honestly, I am not sure which option I love more!
-I am just obsessed.
+I am just obsessed with these treasure-themed activities.
 What do you think?